Testing-Game-SAD-2023/T6-G8/README.md

 	- `folder "editor"`
 		- `npm start` to run the frontend

-If you wanto to try the application with three simulated servers:
+If you want to try the application with three simulated servers:
 - `folder "codice"`
 	- `folder "ClassServer"`
 		- `node ClassServer.js` to run the server of the test classes